manishh18/FlashCommerce-AWS-Analytics/README.md

 * **Timezone Handling:** Ensuring consistent timezone handling (converting to IST) for accurate time-based analysis (`event_time_ist`, `event_date`, `hour_of_day`).
 * **Dynamic Data Enrichment:** Leveraging UDFs in Glue to dynamically add `region`, `city_tier`, `latitude`, and `longitude` based on city data demonstrated effective data enrichment strategies.

-## Future Scope

-* **Machine Learning Integration:** Integrate machine learning models for advanced analytics, such as demand forecasting and dynamic pricing recommendations.
-* **Customer Sentiment Analysis:** Incorporate customer sentiment analysis from product reviews to provide insights into customer satisfaction.
-* **Enhanced User Interface:** Expand the dashboard to a mobile-friendly UI or embed it directly within seller portals for easier access and deeper integration.
-* **Real-time Anomaly Detection:** Implement real-time anomaly detection on key metrics (e.g., sudden drops in sales, unusual traffic patterns) using AWS services like Kinesis Analytics or Amazon Lookout for Metrics.
-* **Multi-Tenancy Improvements:** Further refine the architecture for robust multi-tenancy, ensuring data isolation and performance for a large number of sellers.

-## Contributors

-* [Your Name/GitHub Handle]

 ## License